mrtupek2/gretl/README.md

 for many physics applications, especially time-integrated solutions to PDEs where dynamic check- pointing becomes essential.
 GRETL is particularly beneficial for applications, such as coupled multi-physics, where deriving adjoint-based sensitivities and managing checkpoint memory across modules becomes onerous.
-It may also be applicable to very deep Neural Networks which It is meant to be used at a fairly high level, as the graph construction and memory management entails some overhead.
-A good rule of thumb for scientific applications is GRETL operations should be between parallel communication calls, not within them.
-Cases which can be readily handled by the GRETL library include: different time-integration algorithms per physics (e.g., coupled predictor-corrector algorithms, IMEX, etc.), sub-cycling, asynchronous integrators, state-dependent stable-timesteps, iterative solvers and coupling algorithms, controller algorithms, and more.
+It is meant to be used at a fairly high level, as the graph construction and memory management entails some overhead.
+A good rule of thumb for scientific applications is GRETL operations should be around parallel communication calls, not within them.
+Cases which can be readily handled by the GRETL library include: different time-integration algorithms per physics (e.g., coupled predictor-corrector algorithms, IMEX, etc.), sub-cycling, asynchronous integrators, state-dependent stable-timesteps, iterative solvers, coupling algorithms, controller algorithms, and more.

 License
 -------